Pianos and Music

 Johannes Bergmark tuning an upright piano.
 Photo © by Andrzej Markiewicz

-I do piano tunings, action regulations, repairs on and give advice about your grand or upright piano.
-If you have old or historical keyboard instruments (square pianos, harpsichord, spinet or clavichord) or electroacoustic ones like the clavinet or electric pianos, I also know much about these.
+I do piano tunings, action regulations, repairs on and give advice about your grand or upright (vertical) piano.
+If you have old or historical keyboard instruments (square pianos, harpsichords, spinets or clavichords) or electroacoustic ones like the clavinet or electric piano, I also know much about these.

 E.g., I offer a simple “first aid” action regulation including minor repairs for an hour's work.

-I live and work in Stockholm, sweden, but I am also often travelling as a musician.
+I live and work in Stockholm and Göteborg (Gothenburg), sweden, and Berlin, but I am also often travelling as a musician.

 I don't: buy, sell, estimate values of, varnish or transport pianos.

 1991-92: At the time sweden's only education for piano technicians, Pianoteknikerlinjen (now closed down) at Hantverkets Folkhögskola (later changed to Företagarnas Folkhögskola but nowadays Leksand Folkhögskola) in Leksand.
 Teacher: Mats Ferner.

 1992-96: At the time Scandinavia's only piano- and cembalo builders' education that leads to a german Qualifying Piece of Work (Gesellenbrief): Musikk Instrument Akademiet in Moss, norway (then closed down but restarted in Sarpsborg).
 Teachers: Odd Aanstad, Knut Tore Bakken and Dr Alastair Laurence (the very piano tuner of the brittish queen), who had his own piano factory in england and then in norway.